 If your child is seeking First Reconciliation and First Holy Eucharist and is entering grades 7-12:

 - Register your teen for weekly Young Church.

-- After the form is filled out, Tim or Sam will contact you about the next best steps to prepare your child to receive the sacraments.
+- After the meeting, Tim or Sam will contact you about the next best steps to prepare your child to receive the sacraments.

 If you are interested in receiving first Holy Communion yourself, or you would like your child to receive this sacrament, please contact:

 Scott Immel // 817-481-2685 ext.
 234 // email@example.com

 Laura Nelson // 817-481-2685 ext.
 241 // firstname.lastname@example.org

 Sam Ford // 817-481-2685 ext.
 240 // email@example.com

 Tim Jara // 817-481-2685 ext.
 240 // firstname.lastname@example.org